learnk8s/devopdays-sg-ha/README.md

 There's only one way to know!

+## Prerequisites

+Make sure you have the following tools installed:

+- Docker Desktop (or Podman Desktop)
+- kubectl
+- minikube

 ## Bootstrapping a cluster

 Let's start by creating a three-node Kubernetes cluster with two worker nodes.